Johns Hopkins University/Clinical Mental Health Counseling

 I am the best fit for a client who…is unafraid to identify what’s holding them back and able to fully embrace change, who is curious about eclectic and holistic forms of psychotherapy, and who has the ability to be open and curious about their healing.

-I am not a good fit for a client who…has a pessimistic outlook on life, or who remains stuck despite knowing what they need to do to change (i.e., staying in pre-contemplation or contemplation for too long).
-I’m a quick moving kind of person on a personal level, so I enjoy working with people who are motivated and ready to change once we identify the barriers.
+I am not a good fit for a client who…has a pessimistic outlook on life, or who remains stuck despite knowing what they need to do to change.
+I’m a quick moving kind of person on a personal level (lots of fire in my chart), so I enjoy working with people who are motivated and ready to change once we identify the barriers.

 What makes me unique?
 I think my clients can relate to me on a personal level, and several of my clients have told me that if I wasn’t their therapist, they could totally see themselves being friends with me.
 I think I’m approachable, funny, and am pretty good at connecting with my clients in a way that allows them to feel safe and also enjoy their therapy experience (it doesn’t always have to feel like work).
 When things are going well, there tends to be a lot of laughter in my sessions.